emryll/portfolio/README.md

 # Coding portfolio
 Contact me at: **segfault@mailfence.com**

+**THIS IS NOT YET READY**

+If you're unfamiliar with Windows internals, you should first read BACKGROUND.md, for explanations of relevant concepts.

 This is an overview of the projects, each project folder contains a more detailed write-up in the README file.

 ### About me